BodoBookhagen/PC_geomorph_roughness/docs/PC_geomorph_roughness_manual.md

 ```
 If you have issues with pip, see: [here](https://stackoverflow.com/questions/47955397/pip3-error-namespacepath-object-has-no-attribute-sor).

 This code uses [pykdtree](https://github.com/storpipfugl/pykdtree).
 There are other KDTree implementations, for example [scipy.spatial.cKDTree](https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.spatial.cKDTree.html).
 But pykdtree is faster (but doesn't allow you to save the results such as cKDTree).
-Because we aim at very large point clouds, the pyKDTree algorithm is significantly faster for generating and querying the KDtree and will increase processing speed (we have run tests with 1e6 to 1e9 points).
+Because we aim at processing very large point clouds, the pyKDTree algorithm is significantly faster for generating and querying the KDtree and will increase processing speed (we have run tests with 1e6 to 1e9 points).

 ## Installation of *PC_geomorph_roughness*